Pastoral care is an important part of life at our school.

 Our staff work together as a team to implement a positive approach to student behaviour that is both proactive and pre-emptive in the management of potential issues.
 Clear processes are in place to address any concerns that arise.

-The Principal, Head of School (Operations), Head of Individual Differences, Head of Early Years, Assistant Director of Pastoral Care and the Chaplain provide a framework for the collegial management of student and family matters.
+The Principal, Deputy Principal, Head of Individual Differences, Head of Early Years and the Chaplain provide a framework for the collegial management of student and family matters.

-Our classroom teachers supported by Head of Year are the first and most important point of contact for parents as they provide ongoing support for all the students in their care.
+Our classroom teachers are the first and most important point of contact for parents as they provide ongoing support for all the students in their care.

 Connecting to our school community

 Communication with families is essential to an effective partnership and regular opportunities for parent involvement are offered, including Information evenings, the Parent Education Program, Grandparents’ Day, Maths and Science nights, Music Soirees, Perceptual Motor Program, involvement in classroom programs and special evenings where our students present their work to parents and friends.